 ANTHONY JOSHUA discovered something different about himself when he fought Wladimir Klitschko.
-The two collided at Wembley stadium in April, battling for the WBA and IBF heavyweight titles.
+The two collided at Wembley stadium on April 29 2017, battling for the WBA and IBF heavyweight titles.
 They traded knockdowns before Joshua finished the former champion inside the 11th round, in what was an instant classic.

 That experience has given Joshua a new perspective on boxing and on himself.
 “Now when I watch boxing, I watch it completely different.
 When you watch a George Foreman and Ron Lyle kind of fight or an Ali and Foreman fight, where a bit of their soul and spirit disappears, I always wondered how they were doing it.
 And how they were taking those shots,” he said.